 12. Rise up for me, Life-giver, through Armaiti give strength, through the holiest Spirit give might, Life-giver, through the good Recompense [ādā, offering], through the Right give powerful prowess, through decent thought give the reward.

-13. To support me, you that seest far onward, do you assure me the incomparable things in your dominion, Life-giver, as the Destiny of decent thought.
+13. To support me, Life-giver, you who see far onward, assure me the incomparable things in your dominion as the Destiny of decent thought.
 Holy Armaiti, teach the Daenas about the Right.

 14. As an offering Zoroaster brings the life of his own body, the choiceness of good